hyperdbger/LyScript/README-EN.md

 ![image](https://user-images.githubusercontent.com/52789403/161062658-0452fe0c-3e11-4df4-a83b-b026f74884d0.png)

-If remote debugging is required, you only need to input the IP address of the opposite end when initializing the 'mydebug()' class.
-If you do not fill in the parameters, the '127.0.0.1' address is used by default.
-Please ensure that the opposite end releases the '6589' port, otherwise you cannot connect.
+If remote debugging is required, you only need to input the IP address of the opposite end when initializing the `mydebug()` class.
+If you do not fill in the parameters, the `127.0.0.1` address is used by default.
+Please ensure that the opposite end releases the `6589` port, otherwise you cannot connect.

 ![image](https://user-images.githubusercontent.com/52789403/161062393-df04aabb-2d70-4434-80b9-a46974bccf8a.png)

 Run the x64dbg program and manually load the executable file to be analyzed.
-Then we can connect to the debugger through the 'connect()' method.
+Then we can connect to the debugger through the `connect()` method.
 After connecting, a persistent session will be created until the python script ends, and the connection will be forcibly disconnected.
-During this period, ` is can be called_ Connect() ` check whether the link still exists.
+During this period, ` is_connect() ` check whether the link still exists.
 The specific code is as follows.
 ```Python
 from LyScript32 import MyDebug